God of War (franchise): Gameplay

 With the exception of Ascension, each installment offers a challenge mode, which yields extra red orbs (or XP), secret costumes, and behind-the-scenes videos.
 Bonus content can also be unlocked by defeating the game's difficulty levels.
 The Norse games also include a challenge mode, located in the realm Muspelheim, which rewards various items upon completion.
 Battle arenas, which allow players to set difficulty levels and choose their own opponents, are included in God of War II, God of War III, and Ghost of Sparta.
 Ragnaröks expansion Valhalla introduced its own version of a battle arena in the form of the trials of Valhalla, which uses elements of the roguelite genre.
 Excluding Betrayal, the Greek games were known for including a quick-time sex minigame in each installment until Ascension, which dropped the mini-game.

-Ascension is the only installment in the series to feature multiplayer, which is online-only for both competitive and cooperative play.
+Ascension was the first installment in the series to feature multiplayer, which is online-only for both competitive and cooperative play.
 Up to eight players on two teams of two to four players (or a four to eight player deathmatch) battle for control of a map in order to earn rewards from the gods.
 Players can also fight each other in one-on-one matches.
 Players must align with either Zeus, Hades, Ares, or Poseidon, which allows them to try different weapons, armor sets, and powers inspired by the god of their choice, and extras can be unlocked.
+A multiplayer option returned with Sons of Sparta, and similar to Valhalla, it is a roguelite challenge mode called the Pit of Agonies, but unlike Ascension, this mode is for local multiplayer (offline) and can also be done solo.
+At launch, it could only be accessed after the player completed the main game, but in an update patch on February 26, 2026, players can input a cheat code to unlock it sooner.